ichensky/ichensky.github.io/docs/dev/dotnet/design-principles/architecture-styles/3-layer-architecture.md

-# Three Layer Architecture
+# 3 Layer Architecture

 A three-layer architecture is a common software design pattern that divides an application into three distinct layers.<br>
 A layer is a logically separated part of the application.

 `Presentation Layer` - Handles user clicks, HTTP requests, and provides the API for user interaction.

 `Domain Layer` - Domain(business) logic of the application.
-This layer handles data and converts it to other data structures."
+This layer handles data and converts it to other data structures.

 `Data Access Layer` - Provides access to the database and manages transactions.